-A stash of calendula is an absolute must to have on hand for making concoctions to treat minor wounds, burns and bacterial infections.
-I will share with you just how easy they are to prepare and use.
+A stash of calendula is an essential herbal medicine to have on hand for making remedies to treat minor wounds, burns and infections.
+This hardy plant is easy to grow, preserve and use, let’s find out how!

 Calendula Water Infusion